QueenieCplusplus/IAP/README.md

 # Spoofing bypass IAP

+spoofer might attack website by bypassing the IAP, and turn off the IAP.

 from step 3:

 > User ID will shows in request header it passed thru in web browser.